 Information about your stay

-All guests are asked to observe the Eight Precepts (see below), follow the daily routine, and join in community activities during their stay.
-Individual retreats are generally not possible.
+All guests are asked to observe the Eight Precepts (see below), follow the basic daily routine of the monastery, and join in with all the community activities during their stay.
+Individual retreats are not possible.

 Guests may request an interview with a senior monk to discuss their practice.
 Newcomers to meditation are encouraged to plan their first visit to coincide with one of the monthly Meditation Workshops if possible.